Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 # Manage the connections

 Establish connections via drivers to connect your marketplaces with the *Actindo Core1 Platform*.
-A marketplace can be either an online shop or a point of sale.
+A driver bridges the gap between the *Omni-Channel* module and any marketplace, store system or point of sale.
 You can establish an unlimited number of connections per driver.

 In the following, the general settings to create, edit, synchronize or disable connections are described.
-For certain connection drivers, you have to set up special configurations.
-Therefore, the connections below are described separately:
+Except for the *Actindo POS* driver, you have to set up a special configuration for the specific drivers.
+The setup of the connections below is described separately in detail:
 - [Shopware 6 connection](../../Shopware6/Overview/00_General.md)
 - [Shopify connection](../../Shopify/Overview/00_General.md)
 - [Salesforce Commerce Cloud connection](../../CommerceCloud/Overview/00_General.md)